Randomness and Differentiability

 \n Let $\CCC$ denote the tree of intervals built during the construction.
 Note that for each $\epsilon>0$ there are only finitely many intervals in $\CCC$ of length greater than $\epsilon$.
 To prove the claim, we show that the strategy $\Gamma$ succeeds on $z$ in the sense that \bc $\sup_{z \in A \in \CCC} \Gamma(A)= \infty$. \ec By the definition of the $\Gamma$-values in (\ref{eqn:Gamma}) this will imply $\ol Dg(z) = \infty$: let $([a_n, b_n])\sN n$ be a sequence of intervals containing $z$ such that $\Gamma([a_n, b_n])= S_g(a_n, b_n)$ is unbounded and $ \lim_n (b_n - a_n) = 0$.
 If $z\in V$, then necessarily $a_n = z$ or $b_n=z$ for almost all $n$.
 This clearly implies $\ol Dg(z) = \infty$.
 If $z \not \in V$, then $a_n, b_n \neq z$ for all $n$, and we have $S_g(a_n, b_n) \le \max \{ S_g(a_n, z),S_g(z,b_n) \}$ by Fact~\ref{fact:slopes}.
 This also implies that $\ol Dg(z) = \infty$.

-To show that $\Gamma$ succeeds, first we verify that $\Gamma$ changes its state infinitely often on intervals $B $ such that $z \in B$.
-Suppose $\Gamma$ entered the betting state in (II.b).
-Following the notation in (II.b), let $A_k$ be the $(p,q)$--interval containing $z$.
-By the first line in Lemma~\ref{lem:ratspq} and the definition of $K$, there is a $(p,q)$--interval $A \sub A_k$ containing $z$ such that $S_f(A) > \gamma+\tp{-K}$.
-Thus $S_f(A)_K > \gamma$ and $\Gamma$ will enter the non-betting state when it processes this interval, if not before.
+Now we come to the crucial argument why $\Gamma$ succeeds, first we verify that $\Gamma$ changes its state infinitely often on intervals $B $ such that $z \in B$.
+Suppose $\Gamma$ entered the betting state in (II.b) and hence jumps to (I.a).
+Following the notation in (I.a), let $A_k$ be the $(p,q)$--interval containing $z$.
+By the first line in Lemma~\ref{lem:ratspq} and the definition of $K$ in~\ref{sss:Defg}, there is a $(p,q)$--interval $A \sub A_k$ containing $z$ such that $S_f(A) > \gamma+\tp{-K}$.
+Thus $S_f(A)_K > \gamma$ and $\Gamma$ enters the non-betting state when it processes this interval, if not before.

-Similarly, once $\Gamma$ enters the non-betting state on an interval $A_k$ containing $z$, by the second line of Lemma~\ref{lem:ratspq} it will revert to the betting state on some $(r,s)$--interval $B\sub A_k$ containing $z$.
+Similarly, once $\Gamma$ enters the non-betting state on an interval $A_k$ containing~$z$, by the second line of Lemma~\ref{lem:ratspq} it will revert to the betting state on some $(r,s)$--interval $B\sub A_k$ containing $z$.